ShangHua-Gao/RBN/README.md

-# Representative Batch Normalization with Feature Calibration
+# Representative Batch Normalization (RBN) with Feature Calibration
-The official pytorch implemention of the CVPR2021 oral paper: Representative Batch Normalization with Feature Calibration
+The official implemention of the CVPR2021 oral paper: Representative Batch Normalization with Feature Calibration

+**You only need to replace the BN with our RBN without any other adjustment.**

 ## Update
 - 2021.4.1 The training code of ImageNet classification using RBN is released.